00875/pac3/README.md

 # PAC3

+This branch is ahead of `master`, `develop` and `refactor`, with DLib features replacing some of PAC and PACE.

 ---

 PAC3 gives you the ability to personalize your player model's look by placing objects and effects on yourself.
 You can go from putting just a hat on your head to creating an entire new player model.
 PAC works on any entity and can also be used as a way to make custom weapons and npcs for your gamemode easily.